aridjayarecipes/cutesrecipes.web.app/content/post/2045-step-by-step-guide-to-prepare-homemade-pistachio-and-rose-water-semolina-cake.md

 1. Whip heavy cream until stiff, adding sugar and rose water halfway through.
 Remove and fold in creme fraiche.
 Refrigerate until needed.

 Next fold in the lemon zest, lemon juice, rose water and vanilla extract and scrape the batter into the pan.
 Lemon Cake with Rose WaterReceitas Da Felicidade!
 Candied rose petals make for a gorgeous presentation, but the chefs say you can buy dried rose petals (available at Asian or Middle Eastern grocers) or omit them altogether.
-If you are using rose petals, make sure they haven't been sprayed with pesticides.
+If you are using rose petals, make sure they haven&#39;t been sprayed with pesticides.
 I grew up in a house where a jar or two of semolina were always laying around in the cupboard waiting to be used in some of our favorite recipes as kids.

 So that is going to wrap it up with this exceptional food pistachio and rose water semolina cake recipe.
 Thanks so much for your time.
 I am sure you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!